SuperOfficeDocs/superoffice-docs/docs/service/sms/smsteknik.md

 ## Outgoing SMS Configuration in SR2 or earlier

-The file SupeOffice.Messaging.SMSTeknik.dll must be copied manually to the NetServer library folder (bin folder).
-You may download version 8.0 SR2 [here][2].
+The file SupeOffice.Messaging.SMSTeknik.dll must be copied manually to the NetServer library folder (bin folder). <a href="../../assets/downloads/sms/superoffice.messaging.smsteknik.dll" download>Click to download version 8.0 SR2.</a>

 ### Web.config settings